bbyiringiro/workflow-scheduler/README.md

 - **Queues**: `RabbitMQQueue` and `BullQueue` are implemented to manage message processing and retry logic.
 - **Event Handling**: The `EventHandler` service listens for incoming events, triggers the corresponding workflow, and enqueues the workflow for processing.

+## Project Structure

+- `src/actions`: Contains action classes like `EmailAction` and `TimerAction`.
+- `src/models`: Contains the `Workflow` model which manages the execution of actions.
+- `src/queues`: Contains queue implementations like `RabbitMQQueue` and `BullQueue`.
+- `src/services`: Contains services like `EventHandler` that manage event processing.
+- `src/utils`: Utility functions like `Logger` for logging.
+- `tests/unit-tests`: Unit tests for the project, organized by feature.

 ## Getting Started
 ### Prerequisites
 -  **Node.js**: Ensure that you have Node.js installed on your machine.